chrisaberson/pwr2ppl/README.md

 pwr2ppl contains protocols for running a wide range of power analyses.
 Analyses range from simple approaches such as t-test and correlations to multifactor ANOVA (between and within subjects, linear mixed model approaches) and regression-based approaches (basic multiple regression, moderated regression, mediation, and logistic regression).

-These protocols accompany the book *Applied Power Analysis for the Behavioral Sciences (2nd ed.)*.
-The book should be out in 2019.
+These protocols accompany the book *Applied Power Analysis for the Behavioral Sciences (2nd ed.)*. https://www.routledge.com/Applied-Power-Analysis-for-the-Behavioral-Sciences-2nd-Edition-2nd-Edition/Aberson/p/book/9781138044593

 The book gives lots of illustritive examples of using the code but is not necessary for using the package.

 Getting Started
 ---------------